Weißer Regen ( White Rain),2024

 —Karl-Eduard von Schnitzler, Chief Commentator on East German television, Schwarzer Kanal, 16th October 1989.

-My visit to Potsdam’s Russian Colony in the spring of 2023 stirred an unexpected nostalgia.
-The wooden houses, fruit orchards, and the scent of Russian cuisine evoked childhood memories, yet this sentiment clashed with my deep disillusionment over Russia’s invasion of Ukraine.
-Walking through Alexandrowka, built in 1826 by King Friedrich Wilhelm III in memory of Tsar Alexander I, I felt an eerie sense of displacement.
-The Chekhovian atmosphere, set against the blooming orchards, transported me back to the world of Russian literature—Dostoevsky, Tolstoy, Chekhov, and Kyrgyz writer Chingiz Aitmatov—whose narratives of human struggle once shaped my understanding of resilience.
-Soviet literature was more than cultural enrichment; it was a tool of ideological conditioning, reinforcing socialist values and cementing loyalty to the USSR.
-We were taught to revere our Soviet “class brothers” while the West was cast as an existential enemy.
-Such binary narratives—friend or foe, right or wrong—were not just ideological guidelines but state doctrine.
-In a totalitarian system, deviation from these rigid categories meant risking exclusion or punishment.
-The message was clear: Whoever is not with us is against us.
+During a 2023 visit to Potsdam’s Russian Colony, I felt an unexpected nostalgia.
+The wooden houses, fruit orchards, and scent of Russian cooking evoked childhood memories—yet conflicted with my disillusionment over Russia’s war in Ukraine.
+Walking through Alexandrowka, I felt displaced.
+The atmosphere, like a Chekhov play, brought back the Russian literature of my youth—Dostoevsky, Tolstoy, Chekhov, and Kyrgyz writer Chingiz Aitmatov—stories that shaped my understanding of resilience.
+Soviet literature was not only cultural enrichment; it was ideological conditioning.
+We were taught to revere our Soviet “class brothers” while the West was cast as an existential threat.
+These binary categories—friend or foe—were not just ideological tools, but state doctrine.
+Deviation invited punishment.
+The message: Whoever is not with us is against us.

-In response, I began erasing books by Soviet authors I had once cherished.
-This act of deliberate defacement became the foundation for Weißer Regen (White Rain), a title borrowed from Aitmatov’s collection of short stories, where white rain symbolises renewal but also the erosion of old ways.
-By covering book pages in white paint, I engage with the concept of historical whitewashing—how uncomfortable truths are concealed or rewritten.
+In response, I began erasing books by Soviet authors I once admired.
+This act of defacement became the foundation of Weißer Regen (White Rain), a title borrowed from Aitmatov, where white rain symbolises both cleansing and erasure.
+By covering pages in white paint, I explore historical whitewashing and the concealment of uncomfortable truths.
+Projected GDR civil defence slides—once used to teach gamma radiation training—illuminate the rolled pages, referencing the militarisation of childhood.
+Images of chemical warfare effects serve as stark reminders of how indoctrination shaped us.

-Weißer Regen explores the uneasy tension between nostalgia, disillusionment, and the manipulation of memory—revealing how truth is shaped, obscured, and, ultimately, forgotten.
+Weißer Regen confronts the tension between nostalgia, disillusionment, and manipulated memory—revealing how history is shaped, concealed, and ultimately forgotten.

 —Karl-Eduard von Schnitzler, Chief Commentator on East German television, Schwarzer Kanal, 16th October 1989.

-My visit to Potsdam’s Russian Colony in the spring of 2023 stirred an unexpected nostalgia.
-The wooden houses, fruit orchards, and the scent of Russian cuisine evoked childhood memories, yet this sentiment clashed with my deep disillusionment over Russia’s invasion of Ukraine.
-Walking through Alexandrowka, built in 1826 by King Friedrich Wilhelm III in memory of Tsar Alexander I, I felt an eerie sense of displacement.
-The Chekhovian atmosphere, set against the blooming orchards, transported me back to the world of Russian literature—Dostoevsky, Tolstoy, Chekhov, and Kyrgyz writer Chingiz Aitmatov—whose narratives of human struggle once shaped my understanding of resilience.
-Soviet literature was more than cultural enrichment; it was a tool of ideological conditioning, reinforcing socialist values and cementing loyalty to the USSR.
-We were taught to revere our Soviet “class brothers” while the West was cast as an existential enemy.
-Such binary narratives—friend or foe, right or wrong—were not just ideological guidelines but state doctrine.
-In a totalitarian system, deviation from these rigid categories meant risking exclusion or punishment.
-The message was clear: Whoever is not with us is against us.
+During a 2023 visit to Potsdam’s Russian Colony, I felt an unexpected nostalgia.
+The wooden houses, fruit orchards, and scent of Russian cooking evoked childhood memories—yet conflicted with my disillusionment over Russia’s war in Ukraine.
+Walking through Alexandrowka, I felt displaced.
+The atmosphere, like a Chekhov play, brought back the Russian literature of my youth—Dostoevsky, Tolstoy, Chekhov, and Kyrgyz writer Chingiz Aitmatov—stories that shaped my understanding of resilience.
+Soviet literature was not only cultural enrichment; it was ideological conditioning.
+We were taught to revere our Soviet “class brothers” while the West was cast as an existential threat.
+These binary categories—friend or foe—were not just ideological tools, but state doctrine.
+Deviation invited punishment.
+The message: Whoever is not with us is against us.

-In response, I began erasing books by Soviet authors I had once cherished.
-This act of deliberate defacement became the foundation for Weißer Regen (White Rain), a title borrowed from Aitmatov’s collection of short stories, where white rain symbolises renewal but also the erosion of old ways.
-By covering book pages in white paint, I engage with the concept of historical whitewashing—how uncomfortable truths are concealed or rewritten.
+In response, I began erasing books by Soviet authors I once admired.
+This act of defacement became the foundation of Weißer Regen (White Rain), a title borrowed from Aitmatov, where white rain symbolises both cleansing and erasure.
+By covering pages in white paint, I explore historical whitewashing and the concealment of uncomfortable truths.
+Projected GDR civil defence slides—once used to teach gamma radiation training—illuminate the rolled pages, referencing the militarisation of childhood.
+Images of chemical warfare effects serve as stark reminders of how indoctrination shaped us.

-Weißer Regen explores the uneasy tension between nostalgia, disillusionment, and the manipulation of memory—revealing how truth is shaped, obscured, and, ultimately, forgotten.
+Weißer Regen confronts the tension between nostalgia, disillusionment, and manipulated memory—revealing how history is shaped, concealed, and ultimately forgotten.